-For example: Bert claims UC on 15th April.
-His Monthly Assessment Periods will run from 15th to 14th of every month and he’ll be paid on 21st of each month (earlier if it’s a non-banking day).
+For example: Bert claims UC on 15th August.
+His Monthly Assessment Periods will run from 15th to 14th of every month and he’ll be paid UC on 21st of each month (earlier if it’s a non-banking day).

-At the end of each Assessment Period the DWP will work out, according to your income and circumstances, how much UC you’ll be paid.
-You’ll have to report your income and allowable expenses that you’ve had in each Assessment Period and they will use those figures when working out your entitlement.
+At the end of each Assessment Period the DWP will work out, according to his income and circumstances, how much UC he’ll be paid.
+Bert will have to report his income and allowable expenses that he's had in each Assessment Period and the DWP will use those figures when working out his entitlement.

-So when you get paid your SEISS grant, you will have to report that as income for the Assessment Period in which it is paid.
-So for Bert, whose Monthly Assessment Periods run from 15th to 14th of each month, if he gets paid his SEISS grant on 16th May, then that will affect the UC payment due to him on 21st May.
+So when he's paid his SEISS grant, Bert will have to report that as income for the Assessment Period in which it is paid.
+So for Bert, whose Monthly Assessment Periods run from 15th to 14th of each month, if he gets paid his SEISS grant on say 23rd August, then that will affect the UC payment due to him on 21st September.

 It might mean he gets no UC for that Monthly Assessment Period, but there won’t be an overpayment for the previous periods.